A New Way to Publish Data: Cytobank Reports

 We’re excited to announce Cytobank Reports, a new feature on Cytobank that will soon enable users to “publish” their data and findings.
 We’re also excited to announce that the first Cytobank Report (available here) features the mass cytometry study published today in Science, reporting on the simultaneous measurement of 34 parameters in single hematopoietic cells.

 Also, more details to come, but stay tuned for a new resource from BD Biosciences powered by Cytobank Reports.
-(If you’re attending IMMUNOLOGY 2011 or CYTO 2011 this month, stop by our booth to preview this resource!)

 In developing Cytobank Reports, we are moving towards realizing one of our key goals: effective communication of flow cytometry results.
 Figures in a journal article represent only one end of the information spectrum.
 Though easy to read, static figures fail to capture details of analysis and lack the depth of information necessary for true transparency and openness, particularly in a field like flow cytometry.